Skip to content

 • Carry out walk-around checks to look for obvious bumps and scratches.

-Check it don't regret it
+Check it, do not regret it

 North East Trading Standards Association and National Trading Standards have developed the Car Buyer's Guide app to help you when buying a used car.
 The app provides key information to consider when buying a used car, including MOT evaluations, things to look out for, and legal rights.
 You can download the app for free from the Apple Store (iOS version suitable for iPhone, iPod Touch and iPad) or from the Google Play Store (for Android smartphones and mobile devices).